How To Start A Successful eCommerce Business In 8 Easy Steps

 - What is my level of technical experience?
-Do I feel comfortable with APIs and CSS, or would I prefer for someone else to take care of the technicalities?
+Do I feel comfortable using APIs and HTML/CSS, or would I prefer for someone else to take care of the technicalities?

 - Do I want to be able to customize every aspect of my store, or is ease of use more of a priority?

 Sellers who prioritize ease of use should look for cloud-based eCommerce software.
 These platforms (often referred to as SaaS) are all-in-one selling solutions.
 They typically provide website builder tools (think Squarespace) that you can use to design an online store from scratch.
 Customer support and secure web hosting are also included.
 With cloud-based software, you typically sign up for a monthly subscription.
 Pricing ranges from about $30/month to $300/month.

 On the other hand, if you would prefer to have a lot of control over your site (and you have a decent amount of technical experience under your belt), open-source software might be the best choice.
 Open-source software is downloadable software that is typically available for free.
 You download this software and install it on a server on your own.
 Then, you can use it to build your online store.
 Open-source software is typically much more customizable than cloud-based software, but it is also much more difficult to use.